dialpad/dialtone-legacy/.github/CONTRIBUTING.md

 .d-stack8 {}
 ```

-Note that variables are not classes, and do not follow this naming convention.
-Examples: `@purple-300`, `@fw-normal`.
+Note that variables are not classes, and do not follow this naming convention. `@purple-300` for example.

 #### Utility Classes

 Utility classes are named in the following format `d-[PROPERTY_ACRONYM]-[VALUE]`.

 ```less